Sync System¶

 });

-The server compares hashes and returns diffs_skipped: true or stars_skipped: true when collections are unchanged, avoiding unnecessary data transfer.
+The server compares hashes and returns diffs_skipped, stars_skipped, tldrs_skipped, or keys_skipped: true when the corresponding collection is unchanged, avoiding unnecessary data transfer.

 for (const encryptedDiff of data.diffs) {